 The N function is particularly useful when working with data that may contain different types of values, such as numbers, text, or errors.
 It allows you to perform calculations or make logical comparisons based on the numerical nature of the data.

 In this article, we will explain how to use the N function in Excel to make our Excel file compatible with other worksheet programs.
 Here’s an overview of the function.

 Download Practice Workbook

-Download this practice book to exercise the task while you are reading this article.
+Download this practice workbook for practice while you are reading this article.

 ▶ Function Objective